Trevor Tierney: Professional career

 Tierney was drafted by the New Jersey Pride with the second overall selection in the 2001 MLL Draft.
 He played with the Pride from 2001 until 2004 when he was traded to the Boston Cannons.
 He also played in the NLL with the Colorado Mammoth in 2003.
 In MLL, he was traded to the Baltimore Bayhawks, where he earned his first Major League Lacrosse All-Star Game selection in 2005 and a MLL Championship.
 In 2006, Tierney was part of what is believed to have been the largest trade in professional sports, involving 6 teams and 24 players when he was traded from the Bayhawks to the Denver Outlaws.
 He earned two more All-Star selections in 2006 and 2007 with the Outlaws, before becoming their defensive coordinator in 2008.
 Tierney retired from active play due to a series of concussions.
 The final career-ending concussion occurred during warm-ups on June 16, 2007 against the Rochester Rattlers.

 Trevor Tierney represented Team USA at the 2002 and 2006 World Lacrosse Championships earning a gold and silver medal, respectively.
 On the 2006 team, he was one of four Princeton athletes.
 At the 2002 World Championship, he was selected as the tournament's All-World goaltender.
 In the semifinal match that year Trevor made seven first half saves as Team USA built a 9-2 lead over the Iroquois Nationals.
 He was nominated as a finalist (one of 5 goaltenders) for MLL's first All-decade team in celebration of the first ten years of the league.
 Trevor is the only goalie to have won an NCAA Men's Lacrosse Championship, an International Lacrosse Federation World Lacrosse Championship and a Major League Lacrosse Steinfeld Cup Championship.

 In 2010, Trevor Tierney joined his father's coaching staff for the Denver Pioneers as the defensive assistant coach and yoga instructor.
 He left his position with the Outlaws to concentrate on his role on his father's staff.

 Personal

 Trevor Tierney is the son of Helen and Bill Tierney and is the oldest of their four children.
 He is from an athletic family.
 In addition to his Hall of Fame father, all of his siblings are athletes and coaches.
 Brendan was a teammate on the 2001 championship team at Princeton.
 His sister Courtney Tierney, a former Franklin & Marshall basketball player, is the head girls' basketball coach at Pennington Prep.
 Brianne Tierney, who played lacrosse at Loyola University Maryland and Colgate University, is the head women's lacrosse coach at Kent State University, which will begin varsity play in the 2019 season.
-In 2019, he received a masters degree from Harvard Extension School.
+In 2019, he received a master's degree from Harvard Extension School.